 Bio hydraulic oil

-Hydraulic elevators have raised a few red flags in recent years concerning risks to groundwater in case of accidental leaks.
-While newer and upgraded models often have parts in place to reduce this risk, elevator companies are still switching from imported petroleum fluid to biodegradable hydraulic oil.
-This oil is often a mineral- or vegetable-based fluid that is made from locally grown resources.
+Hydraulic elevators have raised a few red flags in recent years concerning risks to groundwater.
+Especially in case of accidental leaks.
+While newer and upgraded models often have parts in place to reduce this risk.
+Elevator companies are still switching from imported petroleum fluid to biodegradable hydraulic oil.
+This oil is often a mineral- or vegetable-based fluid that comes from locally grown resources.
 The benefit is that this bio fluid generally results in better lubricity and as such, an efficient performance.
-The cost per gallon may be a few dollars more, but the benefits to the environment are worth it in the long run.
+The cost per gallon may be a few dollars more.
+But the benefits to the environment are worth it in the long run.

 One way to save space and save energy is with machine room-less elevators.
-While they have been around for a while, MRL elevators have become more widely accepted of late (as building codes continue to adapt to these new innovations) with more companies offering MRL technology.
-These elevators use smaller gearless motors located in the hoistway rather than in a machine room overhead.
-Energy consumption is greatly reduced, saving about 70-80% versus other technology.
+While they have been around for a while.
+MRL elevators are no more famous (as building codes continue to adapt to these new innovations) with more companies offering MRL technology.
+These elevators use smaller gearless motors usually in the hoistway rather than in a machine room overhead.
+Energy consumption is greatly less, saving about 70-80% versus other technology.
 Additionally, since they don’t use hydraulic oil, there isn’t a risk of toxins leaking into the ground.

-Holeless hydraulic elevators have also emerged as a newer eco-friendly design for those considering modernization.
+Holeless hydraulic elevators are also famous as a newer eco-friendly design for those considering modernization.
 It uses a telescoping jack system that stands on a “self-contained pit”, meaning that drilling into the ground is not needed.
 This removes the risk of leaks into the ground associated with using petroleum oils in hydraulic elevators, and makes it a more green option.

-Thinking of ways your company can become more green?
-Try our Mobile Service, a paperless solution to help you stay organized, automate processes and manage your business.
+Thinking of ways the elevators are going green?
+Try our Mobile Service, a paperless solution to help you stay organize, automate processes and manage your business.